 2. Form submissions

 Form submissions refers to the number of times a form was completed on a single landing page.
-Since forms are normally grouped together with a call-to-action (CTA) directing users to a lead magnet or special offer, form submissions can be a great measurement of how people are receiving your offer.
+Since forms are normally grouped together with a call-to-action (CTA) directing users to a lead magnet or special offer, form submissions can be a great measurement of how people are receiving your offer and for tracking qualified leads.

 This metric won’t tell you what to do to make your forms perform better, but it tells you if they’re performing well at all.
 Once you have that information, you can choose to use something like a heatmap or analysis of partially submitted forms to see where your potential customers are dropping off at.